The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report

 \subsubsection{Constraints}

-With regard to conditions, circular references should be avoided.
+\begin{itemize} \item With regard to conditions, circular references should be avoided.
 E.g. the condition should not refer to the same direct indicator where the condition is being defined.
 Similarly, the conditions of two different direct indicators should not refer to each other. \item It is only possible to create links of the type items when the indicator Datatype is \textit{singlechoice} or \textit{multiplechoice}. \end{itemize}